June 2, 2023

 3. MSI MPG A1000G

-Higher efficiency rating would be preferable: Efficiency rating does become more important if you’re hitting your wattage limit.
+Additionally, efficiency rating does become more important if you’re hitting your wattage limit.
 For 1000W PSUs, we’d much prefer to see a Platinum or Titanium rating, to ensure that any power drawn is just power, and not lost as heat or noise.

 Pros